Don't miss out on 50% OFF Payboy with the PSG Grant, click here to learn more!

 Other important information to take into account if you are renewing S Passes for your employees:

-• You can start to renew an S pass up to 6 months before the pass expires.
+• You can start to renew an S Pass up to 6 months before the pass expires.
 You must apply before the expiry date, so it’s good to start early.
-Visit MOM’s page “Renew an S Pass”, to calculate when you can start renewing.
+Visit the MOM’s page “Renew an S Pass” to calculate when you can start renewing.

 • The renewal would have up to 3 years of validity.
 However, if the pass holder’s passport is expiring soon, then the S Pass will only be valid up to 1 month before the passport’s expiry date.